MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 ~~~
 The Extra-tropical Cyclone Activity diagnostic requires 6-hourly data forecast data for each ensemble member.
 The forecast files can include the initial condition (analysis) but is not a requirement.

 The package includes ERA-Interim fields for validation.
 The ERA-Interim data can be downloaded from here.
 The data is provided on the native grid (`latitude=256, longitude=512`), and the package will interpolate the forecast data to the ERA-Interim grid.
 For precipitation, IMERG <a href="https://gpm.nasa.gov/data/imerg"></a> is the default validation dataset.
-IMERG is interoplated to (`latitude=241`,`longitude=480`).
+IMERG covers 2000-2023 and is interpolated to (`latitude=241`,`longitude=480`).